fredxiaoF/class-autoloader/README.md

 ```

 ## Eager load
-Set cache_classes and cache_classes with true, classes will be autoloaded before call it
+Set cache_classes and eager_loader with true, classes will be autoloaded before call it

 ## License